Tutorials

 window.addEventListener('grsfReady', () => {

-// Add our a listener to the example form to listen for submissions
+// Add an event listener to the example form to listen for submissions

 const form = document.getElementById('form');